At Reprieve Recovery, we know the challenges of living with a substance use disorder (SUD) and are here to walk beside you every step of the way.

 We accept a wide range of insurance plans, making it easier for more people to get the quality care they need without worrying about the cost.

 Alcohol addiction doesn’t define a person, and there is help to move past it and have a successful recovery.
 Whether you’re dealing with a dual diagnosis, drug addiction, or alcohol addiction, our team at Reprieve Recovery is on your side.
-For alcohol addiction treatment in New Jersey, contact us today.
+For alcohol addiction treatment, contact us today.